qba73/meteo/README.md

 # meteo

-Go client library for the weather and meteorological forecast from [Yr](https://www.yr.no/en).
+Meteo is a Go client library for the weather and meteorological forecast from [Yr](https://www.yr.no/en).

 Disclaimer: